AngeLorenzo04/SDA/README.md

 > * MoveUp Rec
 > * primitive_minheap

-come aprire un programma:
+how to run a file:
-> una volta clonata la repo tramite il comando `git clone` recarsi nel percorso del file desiderato e aprire il file .sln con VS oppure cercare `nomefile.c` per accedere direttamente ai codici da caricare su olj.
+> clone the repo using the command `git clone` reach the target problem and run the file `.sln` on VS, or look for `nomefile.c` to read the code to submit on olj.